CodingWithSanjeet/ml-learning-notes/Module 2/README.md

 - The same idea works for many parameters J(θ₀, θ₁, …, θₙ); we keep two parameters here for simple notation.

 ### What is the gradient?
-- The gradient of the cost with respect to a parameter tells us the direction and rate of change of the error if we change that parameter.
+- The gradient of the cost function with respect to a parameter (like θ₀, θ₁) tells us the **direction and rate of change** of the error if we change that parameter.

-- To reduce error, we move **against** the gradient (downhill).
+- We want to move **against** the gradient (downhill) to reduce the error.

 ![1D Gradient Example](images/lecture5/gradient_1d_example.png)